IPG-Automotive-UK/infofile-utils/README.md

 const infofile = require("@ipguk/infofile-reader-and-writer");

-// get the absolute path to the infofile const infofilePath = C:\infofiles\infofile
+// get the absolute path to the infofile const file = C:\infofiles\infofile

-// set the string value for the key "Aero.Crosswind.Kind" to "Step" status = infofile.setString({infofilePath, keyValues:{key: "Aero.Crosswind.Kind", value: "Step"}});
+// set the string value for the keys "Aero.Crosswind.Kind" to "Step" status = infofile.setString({file, values:{keys: "Aero.Crosswind.Kind", value: "Step"}});

 // console.log the status, returns 0 if successful, -1 if not
 console.log(status)